-Canoe and Canvas: Life at the Annual Encampments of the American Canoe Association, 1880-1910 (In press with University of Toronto Press).
+Canoe and Canvas: Life at the Encampments of the American Canoe Association, 1880-1910 (In press with University of Toronto Press).

 Canoe and Canvas offers a detailed portrait of the summer encampments of the American Canoe Association between 1880 and 1910.
 The encampments were annual events that attracted canoeing enthusiasts from both sides of the Canada-US border to socialize, race canoes, and sleep under canvas.
 While the encampments were located away from cities, they were still subjected to urban logics and ways of living.
 The encampments, thus, offer a unique sitefor exploring cultures of sport and leisure in late Victorian society, but also for considering the intersections between recreation and the politics of everyday life.